Boron Deficiency in Soybeans

 How much boron is enough?

-- Rates of boron fertilization should be based on yield goals along with soil tests and/or plant analyses.
-The chart provided gives general application rates and guidelines.
+Rates of boron fertilization should be based on yield goals along with soil tests and/or plant tissue tests.
+Never apply boron in direct contact with the seed.

 Timing your boron application